 In 2017, the Museum completed construction on a new, permanent Collections Center for our 3-D historic artifacts.
 Relocation, rehousing, and recording of the full collection will take place over the next three years.
 This project was made possible in part by the Institute of Museum and Library Services.

 The photograph and document collections are accessible to researchers - contact Curator of History Erik Mason for an appointment.
-At this time the majority of the Museum's three-dimensional collections are housed in temporary storage and are not accessible to research.
+At this time the majority of the Museum's three-dimensional collections are being moved into our new permanent storage Collections Center and are not accessible to research.

 The Museum collects to both preserve for future generations, and to exhibit.
 While the Museum is committed to regular displays from our collections, like most museums we cannot display more than a small fraction of our collection at any one time.